A simple way to come down when the day has taken everything

 - feeling physically supported

-This is why warm magnesium baths can feel so different at the end of a hard day.
+This is why a warm magnesium bath can feel so good at the end of a hard day.

-The combination of warmth, minerals, quiet, scent and stillness can help signal to your body:
+The combination of warm water, minerals, scent and stillness can help create a clear cue for your body:

 And honestly?